 The Fifth Mindfulness Training: Compassionate, Healthy Living

-Aware that happiness is rooted in peace, solidity, freedom and compassion, we are determined not to accumulate wealth while millions are hungry and dying nor to take as the aim of our life fame, profit, wealth, or sensual pleasure, which can bring much suffering and despair.
-We will practice looking deeply into how we nourish our body and mind with edible foods, sense impressions, volition and consciousness.
-We are committed not to gamble or to use alcohol, drugs or any other products that bring toxins into our own and the collective body and consciousness such as certain websites, electronic games, TV programs, films, magazines, books and conversations.
-We will consume in a way that preserves compassion, peace, joy, wellbeing in our bodies and consciousness and in the collective body and consciousness of our families, our society, and the earth.
+Aware that true happiness is rooted in peace, solidity, freedom, and compassion, we are determined not to accumulate wealth while millions are hungry and dying nor to take as the aim of our life fame, power, wealth, or sensual pleasure, which can bring much suffering and despair.
+We will practice looking deeply into how we nourish our body and mind with edible foods, sense impressions, volition, and consciousness.
+We are committed not to gamble or to use alcohol, drugs or any other products which bring toxins into our own and the collective body and consciousness such as certain websites, electronic games, music, TV programs, films, magazines, books and conversations.
+We will consume in a way that preserves compassion, wellbeing, and joy in our bodies and consciousness and in the collective body and consciousness of our families, our society, and the earth.

 Bell Host: This is the Fifth Mindfulness Training of the Order of Interbeing.
 Have we made an effort to study, practice, and observe it during the past weeks?
 (B) three breaths